 Understanding the search volume for your keywords is a helpful way to shape your outline.

 There are a couple ways you can do this using free tools.
 The first one is to go to Google Trends and compare similar keywords manually.

-This won’t give you exact search volume but rather a relative volume out of 100, 100 being the peak of the volume over a certain period of time.
+This will give you a relative volume out of 100, which is the peak of searches over a certain period of time.